 Create a cluster using Elasticsearch as the search engine.
 In this example, suppose that you create a cluster named Sample-ESCluster.
 This cluster is used only for getting started with Elasticsearch.
 For this cluster, you are advised to select ess.spec-4u8g for Node Specifications, High I/O for Node Storage Type, and 40 GB for Node Storage Capacity.
-For details, see Creating an Elasticsearch Cluster in Security Mode.
+For details, see Creating an Elasticsearch Cluster in Security Mode or Creating an Elasticsearch Cluster in Non-Security Mode.